cowriesys/imto/Readme.md

 }
 ```
 The id field in the response uniquely identifies this transaction and can be used to query the transation status.
-The receiver field in the response contains the account_name key whose value is the validated bank account name corresponding tot tthe bank account number
+The receiver field in the response contains the account_name key whose value is the validated bank account name corresponding to the bank account number

 ---

 ## Sending funds via Stellar
 To complete the funds transfer, make a Stellar payment using these parameters
-stellar
 Parameter|Value
 ---|---
 account|GBQZOJE2GWJU5VBT6NBLD2F3IOVOYUBDAXYUU32XMHDF4RMDOURWV3GT